Square Foot Gardening – What It Is & How to Do It

 If you’ve always wanted to grow your own vegetable garden but have been turned off by the idea of spending countless hours stooped over endless rows of vegetables, square foot gardening may be the perfect solution for you.
-Not only does square foot gardening save space, it is also known to provide excellent produce yields matching amounts produced in larger row-style gardens.
+Not only does square foot gardening save space, it is also known to provide excellent produce yields matching amounts produced in row-style gardens of far greater size.
 But perhaps the most appealing aspect of square foot gardening is how little physical work is required compared to traditional gardening methods.

 Sounds great, but what exactly is square foot gardening?

 The term ‘square foot gardening’ was coined by Mel Bartholomew in 1981 and refers to the practice of dividing a gardening space into equally sized sections – usually around 1 square foot.
 This method relies on structure to create small yet concentrated gardens that typically have high yields.

 What are the advantages of square foot gardening?

 The advantages of square foot gardening make it attractive for both novice gardeners and seasoned green thumbs alike.
 The gardening method uses raised garden beds that require minimal yard space, making it suitable for those with limited space and urbanites wishing to start a garden.
 If your HOA allows it, a raised garden bed can also provide edible landscaping in a front yard.

 A raised garden bed allows for gardening in places where the soil is of poor quality.
 A raised garden bed can bypass rocky and clay-type soils that drain poorly and don’t allow plants to establish strong root systems.
 With a raised garden bed, you are in full control of the soil your plants will grow in.